BabisSt/my-ctfs/CTF { Kenobi }.md

 So lots of information.
 Did some research online about 111,139,445,2049 because I haven't seen them before and here is what I found out.

 - port 111 : tcp,udp - SunRPC
-	Provides information between Unix based systems.
+	Provides information betIen Unix based systems.
 Port is often probed, it can be used to fingerprint the Nix OS, and to obtain information about available services.
 Port used with NFS, NIS, or any rpc-based service.
 - port 139 : tcp,udp -netbios-ss
 	NetBIOS is a protocol used for File and Print Sharing under all current versions of Windows.
 While this in itself is not a problem, the way that the protocol is implemented can be.
 There are a number of vulnerabilities associated with leaving this port open.
 - port 445 : tcp - microsoft-ds